-This is an exclusive trip with a maximum of 10 guests on our Snorkel/Dive trip (8 spaces available)
+This is an exclusive trip with a maximum of 10 guests on our Snorkel/Dive trip with Waterproof Expeditions

 In March 2019 we are running a diving, snorkeling and photography trip to Antarctica.
 Spend 11 days in Antarctica, the last remaining wilderness on the planet.
 The workshops are designed for all levels and if you are feeling brave you can grab a drysuit and get in the water for a different perspective.

-This Fly/Sail itinerary features the best of Antarctica across ten days and allows for more exploration, with only one crossing of the Drake Passage.
-Get up close with tabular icebergs, vast colonies of Adelie and gentoo penguins and dramatic volcanic landscapes in the ice-filled Weddell Sea; the Antarctic Peninsula’s many islands are alive with leopard seals busy with courtship, bustling penguins and maybe whales!
+This Fly/Fly itinerary features the best of the Antarctic circle across ten days and allows for more exploration.
+Get up close with tabular icebergs, vast colonies of Gentoo penguins and dramatic volcanic landscapes; the Antarctic Peninsula’s many islands are alive with leopard seals busy with courtship, bustling penguins and maybe whales!

 - Diving/Snorkeling in Antarctica with seals and penguins

 - Exploring the landscape surrounded by Icebergs and an abundance of wildlife

 - Photography workshops with award winning wildlife photographer Scott Portelli